slowernews/wisdom-tldr/chapters/introduction.md

 > *"What we think, we become."
 -- Buddha*

+> *"The shell must break before the bird can fly."
+-- Alfred Tennyson*

 > *"You often feel tired, not because you've done too much, but because you've done too little of what sparks a light in you." (...)
 "It's not finding yourself that's hard; it's facing yourself that is." (...)